 A delicious steak salad recipe with cherry tomatoes, dried cherries, toasted almonds, red pepper, and a delicious healthy lemon cilantro vinaigrette.

 Aaaaaand I’m BACK!
 It feels like it’s been forever since we’ve chatted.
 I believe that was the longest blogging break I’ve taken in the two years I’ve been running this site.
 Don’t get me wrong, it was a great break, but I’ve missed this crazy internet world and YOU.

-Anyways I am seriously SO excited for the New Year and what it will bring.
+I’m so excited for the New Year and what it will bring.
 There are big plans for CMA and all features I’m looking forward to bringing you.
 I’ve got a tentative plan of all the recipes I’ll be bringing you this next year and they are going to be good.

 There will also be more videos!
 There are plans to have either a GIF, step by step photos, or a video for every single post in 2016.